CLRX/CLRX-mirror/doc/GcnInstrsVopc.md

 Operation: Check whether SRC0 half floating point value belongs to one of specified class.
 Classes are specified as set bits in SRC1.
 If that condition is satisfied then store 1 to bit of SDST with number of current lane id, otherwise clear that bit.
+This instruction doesn't raise exception under any circumstances.
 No flushing denormalized values for SRC0.
 List of classes:

 Bit | Description